infracost/docs/docs/troubleshooting.md

 ## 2. Generating plan JSON files

-The Infracost CLI parses Terraform plan JSON files to estimate costs.
-If you're having trouble generating plan JSON files, see the relevant [Terraform CLI](#terraform-cli), [Terraform Cloud](#terraform-cloud) or [Terragrunt](#terragrunt) sections below.
-These bash scripts can be modified and used in your CI/CD pipelines to generate Terraform plan JSON files.
+By default, the Infracost CLI parses Terraform HCL code to estimate costs.
+If that does not work for your use-case, or you already have a Terraform plan JSON file, Infracost can also parse that.
+See the relevant [Terraform CLI](#terraform-cli), [Terraform Cloud](#terraform-cloud) or [Terragrunt](#terragrunt) sections below on how to generate plans.
+These bash scripts can be modified and used in your CI/CD pipelines.

 ### Terraform CLI